bipinKrishnan/ml-recipe-book/image_captioning.md

          0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
          0, 0, 0, 0, 0, 0, 0, 0]])}
 ```
 As you can see, for the 'Outputs', since the caption is smaller than 128, padding token id(```50256```) is added to make the length equal to 128.
-As you can see, the attention masks corresponding to the padding tokens are equal to 0, so they are ignored during training.

 Now, let's write a normal dataset loading class as we usually do in pytorch.
 We will pass the dataframe we just created and extract the images and captions.
 Then for each each image and caption we apply the ```feature_extractor``` and ```tokenizer```.
-Then we return the processed inputs and targets.
+Finally, we return the processed inputs and outputs.

 ```python
 from torch.utils.data import Dataset